bormaxi8080/bormaxi8080/README.md

 Dec 2021 - Close my hiring agency and checkout into NDA place as software developer

-Jun 2021 - Start a [RIP Leaks](https://t.me/RIPLeaks) community project,  publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic
+Jun 2021 - Start a [RIP Leaks](https://t.me/RIPLeaks) community project,  publicly oppose the processes of russian import substitution, including in the IT sector, and cover news on this topic

 May 2021 - Repair this GitHub account from reserve